-CMS now allows providers to bill for an additional 20 minutes of RPM per patient, per month (capped at 40 minutes total).
+CMS now allows providers to bill for additional 20-minute increments of RPM service per patient, per month (with no limit).
 The new billing code for the additional 20 minutes of RPM care is 99458 and will reimburse providers for $22.01.

-Below is a breakdown of the RPM reimbursement structure your practice can use for 2020:
+Below is a breakdown of the RPM reimbursement structure your practice can use :